 Kehoe to replace Julia Silva on the Crimson Tide coaching staff

 As a volunteer coach at UCLA from 2008-10, Wills assisted the Bruins program under now-retired head coach Andy Banachowski, the all-time winningest NCAA Division I women's volleyball coach.
-During Wills' time with the program, UCLA reached the NCAA Regional Semifinals in 2008 and the NCAA Second Round in 2009.
+During Wills' time with the program, UCLA reached the NCAA regional semifinals in 2008 and the NCAA second round in 2009.
 He helped train three AVCA All-Americans, two Pac-10 Conference Freshmen of the Year and one AVCA National Freshman of the Year.

 Wills assisted with Club ONE Volleyball in Tulsa from 2006-08, during which time the program won three Oklahoma Regional Volleyball Association Championships and received three bids to the Junior Olympic National Championship.
-He has also served as a personal beach volleyball coach in Hermosa Beach, Calif., from 2006-10.
+He also served as a personal beach volleyball coach in Hermosa Beach, Calif., from 2006-10.

 Wills graduated from Tulsa in 2008 with a Bachelor of Science degree in business administration.
 He and his wife Evyn currently live in Tuscaloosa.